 To effectively manage hazardous waste, we strictly adhere to the Hazardous Waste Management Procedure.
 This entails confining and storing hazardous waste in designated areas as per the prescribed protocol.
 Containers used for hazardous waste must meet stringent safety requirements and be clearly labelled to ensure proper identification.
 In order to prevent spills or leaks, our storage rooms are constructed and maintained with utmost precision.
-It is important to note that there are strict limits on the maximum quantity and duration for which hazardous waste can be kept.
+It is important to note that there are strict limits on the maximum quantity and duration not more than 6 months or 180 days for which hazardous waste can be kept.
 Furthermore, the handling of hazardous waste is exclusively carried out by skilled personnel who utilise appropriate safety gear.
 The collection and disposal of hazardous waste are entrusted to authorised contractors to ensure compliance with regulations.